Józef Sowiński

 Józef Sowiński (1777-1831) was a Polish artillery general and a hero of Poland's November 1830 Uprising.

 Life

 Józef Longin Sowiński was born on 15 March 1777 in Warsaw.
-After graduating from the famous Corps of Cadets in Warsaw, he joined the Polish Army as a lieutenant during the 1794 Kościuszko Uprising.
+After graduating from the Corps of Cadets in Warsaw, he joined the Polish Army as a lieutenant during the 1794 Kościuszko Uprising.
 After its suppression and the dismemberment of Poland by Russia, Prussia, and Austria, Sowiński's regiment was drafted into the Prussian army.
 In 1807, he fought at the Battle of Eylau and received the highest Prussian military decoration, the Pour le Mérite.